d-w-arnold/reflective-journal-CSV-to-TXT-converter/README.md

     C:\Users\foobar> cd Documents\Reflective-Journal_CSV-to-TXT-Converter
     ```

-4. Compile
+4. Compile the Java 'Main' method:

+    ```console
+    C:\Users\foobar> javac -cp ".;lib/*" Main.java
+    ```

+    This will produce a `Main.class` file in the same directory.
+This is a compiled version of the `Main.java` file.

-5. Run
+5. Run the Java 'Main' method:

+    ```console
+    C:\Users\foobar> java -cp ".;lib/*" Main
+    ```

     When the Java 'Main' method has finished successfully, a message will be returned to the standard output:

     ```console
     CSV to TXT Converter complete!

+    Please see the './outputs' directory for the TXT outputs.
+    ```

+    If you have generated TXT outputs previously, you will see an alternative message:

+    ```console
+    CSV to TXT Converter complete!

-    Please check the './outputs' directory for the TXT outputs.
+    Please see the './outputs' directory for the TXT outputs.

+    Please see the './diff_outputs' directory for the difference between the old and most recent TXT outputs.
     ```